openwashdata/wsabrazil/README.md

 ## Data

-The dataset includes observations of waste management practices and household infrastructure (access to water and sanitation services) across various regions in Brazil.
+The dataset includes observations of wastewater management practices and household infrastructure (access to water and sanitation services) across various regions in Brazil.